PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Water as needed

 This recipe requires the boiling method for proper consistency.
-The eggs provide protein that carp actively seek.
+The eggs provide protein that carp crave during their feeding cycles.

 Microwave Hardening Technique

-For quick trips, skip boiling and microwave your dough balls for 30 seconds.
-They won't be as durable but work fine for short sessions.
+For quick trips, skip boiling and microwave your dough balls for 30 seconds on medium power.
+They won't be as durable as boiled versions but work fine for short sessions when you need bait in a hurry.

 What Fish Can You Catch with Dough Balls?

-Quick Answer: Dough balls effectively catch catfish, carp, bluegill, crappie, and other bottom-feeding species, with catfish being the most responsive.
+Quick Answer: Dough balls effectively catch catfish, carp, trout, bluegill, crappie, and other bottom-feeding species, with catfish and carp being the most responsive.

 Primary Target Species